Best Family-Friendly Restaurants with Play Areas in...

 The Full-Service Restaurant Model: The Full Meal Experience

-Full-service restaurants like The Taphouse or Browns Socialhouse offer a more traditional dining experience.
+Full-service family restaurants — the sit-down spots in the table above, like White Spot, Boston Pizza, or Old Spaghetti Factory — offer a more traditional dining experience.
 The major pro is that you are served.
 You can sit down, have a drink, and enjoy a multi-course meal without leaving your table.
 This feels more like a "real" night out.
 They also typically have more extensive menus, including appetizers, mains, and desserts, and often a liquor license.
-The cons include a longer time commitment.
-You are dependent on the server's pace and the kitchen's speed, which can be challenging with impatient kids.
+The cons include a longer time commitment, no on-site play structure, and dependence on the server's and kitchen's pace, which can be challenging with impatient kids.

 It's also generally more expensive.
 This model is best for planned family dinners where you want to sit and relax for an hour or more.